 - Photos and application must be submitted to email@example.com

-- All photos must be student photos
+- All photos must be taken by students

 - Up to 10 photos per student may be entered

-- Photos must be in JPEG form
+- Photos must be submitted in JPEG format

 - Photos will be displayed through the following fall semester